Deadly Games (TV series): Plot

-The first episode introduces the protagonist, Dr. Gus Lloyd, an Antimatter physicist, engineer and video game designer who has created a live-action game in his spare time to exert his indignant feelings about his recent divorce and all the people in his life who have all made his life hell on Earth (his father, his ex-wife's mother, his ex-wife's divorce lawyer, his ex-girlfriend, his former employer, a high school football-Quarterback bully, his old camp counselor, the garbage man, a corrupt car mechanic); the villains of the game are modeled after all these people.
+The first episode introduces the protagonist, Dr. Gus Lloyd, an antimatter physicist, engineer and video game designer who has created a live-action game in his spare time to exert his indignant feelings about his recent divorce and all the people in his life who have all made his life hell on Earth (his father, his ex-wife's mother, his ex-wife's divorce lawyer, his ex-girlfriend, his former employer, a high school football quarterback and bully, his old camp counselor, the garbage man, a corrupt car mechanic); the villains of the game are modeled after all these people.
 The master villain is Jackal, who is a combination of the devil and Gus' father.
-The Jackal wears a vanilla-white ice cream suit and drives a Chrysler convertible to match.
+The Jackal wears a vanilla white ice cream suit and drives a Chrysler convertible to match.

-The hero is "The Cold-Steel Kid," a warrior trying to save the dying world, dons commando wear and is naturally modeled after Gus himself, and the sometimes helplessly captive, sometimes active heroine ingenue The Kid is always trying to rescue — "The Girl" — is based on Lauren Ashborne, Gus' ex-wife (wearing the kind of dress of a "Damsel in distress").
+The hero is "The Cold-Steel Kid", a warrior trying to save the dying world, dons commando wear and is naturally modeled after Gus himself.
+"The Girl", a sometimes heroic damsel in distress that The Kid must frequently rescue is based on Lauren Ashborne, Gus' ex-wife.

-In an accident involving an experimental laboratory project, Jackal and the villains step out of the game and into the real world to cause the apocalyptic carnage and domination they were programmed to for the game.
+In an accident involving an experimental laboratory project, the villains enter the real world to cause the chaos that they were intended to perpetrate in the game.